Skip to content

 Donate

-Is INSTITUTE OF CHARITY a good charity?
+Is Institute of Charity a good charity?

-INSTITUTE OF CHARITY scores 75/100 (Good) on our Clarity Score, with 96% of spending going to charitable activities and accounts up to date.
-This reflects financial transparency and stewardship from Charity Commission filings — not the real-world impact of its programmes.
+Institute of Charity scores 75/100 (4 stars, Good) on CharityCompare's Clarity Score, calculated from its UK regulator filings.
+Its latest accounts year is 2024 (£1.2m total income, 96% of spending on charitable activities).
+This reflects financial transparency and stewardship on paper — not the real-world impact of its programmes.
 See the full breakdown.

-London · NG19 9EX Reg 222508 Registered charity Official website Charity Commission register
+Nottingham · NG19 9EX Reg 222508 Registered charity Official website Charity Commission register

-In short: INSTITUTE OF CHARITY scores 75 out of 100 (3 stars).
+In short: INSTITUTE OF CHARITY scores 75 out of 100 (4 stars).
 96% average program spend (3-year average).
 Filings are up to date with no major concerns.

 Data from Charity Commission register, last updated .